horatiu665/toybox/README.md

 ![timescale hack](https://user-images.githubusercontent.com/5824753/110973648-cc6fac80-835d-11eb-8537-f986c7356647.png)

+## ConeCastExtension

+Use it to cast a cone shape rather than a spherecast or boxcast.
+Doesn't work super well but it sort of works.

 ## CreatePrefabsFromAllChildren
 Have you ever not done something in Unity just because you dreaded the amount of work it might take, only to wish there was a tool that could quickly do it for you?
 If that thing was making a lot of prefabs at once, this tool is for you!